katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 methods and functions, there is just functions, and functions can have state too.

-In a specific domain defining a guideline that all functions passed as parameters should be stateless may be useful, but it is dangerous to trust that in Go and it don't seem to be a general purpose guideline to choose between a function as parameter or a interface.
+In a specific domain, dfining a guideline that all functions passed as parameters will be stateless may be useful, but it's dangerous to assume Go will respect that, and it doesn't seem to be a general purpose guideline to choose between a function as a parameter or an interface.

+One clear advantage of interfaces is it's hability to be easily composed, that can be clearly seem on Go's [io](https://golang.org/pkg/io/) interfaces.

 # Functions and state